racket/rhombus/enforestation/0000-enforestation.md

     - `in-space`: a function that takes an identifier syntax object and adds a space scope if the enforesting context uses a space.

+    - `name-path-op`: an operator name that is recognized after a name-root identifier for hierarhical name references.

     - `prefix-operator-ref` and `infix-operator-ref`: functions that take a compile-time value and extract an instance of `prefix-operator` or `infix-operator`, respectively, if the